cppitems/cppitems/items/001/item.md

   grid_free(&grid);
 /// ...
 ```
-which might look something like
+which might look something like this:
 ```
 ==================
 WARNING: ThreadSanitizer: data race (pid=24952)